The name of the association is the ‘Gibraltar Funds & Investments Association’ (hereafter referred to as ‘GFIA’ and/or the ‘Association’).

 Each Sub-Committee shall have appointed a Chairman, and may appoint, a Deputy Chairman and a Secretary.
-The Chairman shall be a member of the Committee and hold office for one year.
+The Chairman shall be a member of the Committee.
 The Deputy Chairman and the Secretary shall be such members of the Association as the particular Sub-Committee members may deem appropriate and they shall hold office for one year.

 The Sub-Committees shall be free to set their own rules as to ordinary membership of it, provided always that ordinary members be members of the Association.